intel/auto-round/README.md

 * [2024/08] AutoRound format supports Intel Gaudi2 devices.
 For an example, please refer to [Intel/Qwen2-7B-int4-inc](https://huggingface.co/Intel/Qwen2-7B-int4-inc).
 * [2024/08] AutoRound includes several experimental features, e.g., activation quantization, mx_fp data type, and fast tuning of norm/bias parameters.
 * [2024/07] Important change: the default value of nsamples has been changed from 512 to 128 to reduce the  memory usages, which may cause a slight accuracy drop in some scenarios
-* [2024/06] AutoRound format supports mixed bit-widths and group sizes for inference, resolving the significant performance drop issue with the asymmetric kernel
-* [2024/05] AutoRound supports lm-head quantization, saving 0.7G for LLaMA3-8B at W4G128.

-## Prerequisites

-- Python 3.9 or higher

 ## Installation